Finite time pseudo-rip singularity in cosmology: New exotic singularity models

-In conclusion, the evolution of the model (\ref{eq:model2}) starts at a classical radiation-dominated BB initial singularity and evolves towards a pressure singularity at $a \to a_s$ within a finite amount of cosmic time.
+In conclusion, the evolution of the model (\ref{eq:model2}) starts at a classical BB singularity effectively dominated by regular fluid with barotropic index $w\sim (m-3)/3$, which generalise the particular scenarios of radiation ($m=4$) and dust matter ($m=3$).
+Then, it evolves towards a pressure singularity at $a \to a_s$ within a finite amount of cosmic time.
 The pressure becomes negative and grows unbounded in the vicinity of $a_s$, thus leading to a super-accelerated regime before reaching the curvature singularity.
-The strong phantom dominance at $a \to a_s$ (see Fig.~\ref{fig:EoS_mod2}) closely resembles that found in other phantom-induced singularities such as the BF, the BR, the LR, or the LSBR.
+The strong phantom domination at $a \to a_s$ (see Fig.~\ref{fig:EoS_mod2}) closely resembles that found in other phantom-induced singularities such as the BF, the BR, the LR, or the LSBR.
 Nevertheless, the latter two occur only at infinite future time, whereas the BR leads to $a_s \to \infty$, in contrast with the finite values of $t_s$ and $a_s$ obtained here.
 The BF does occur at finite values of the cosmic time and scale factor; however, in that case the energy density cannot remain constant.
 This reasoning also excludes the more general finite-scale-factor, or type III, singularities \cite{Nojiri2005,MPD2014CC}.